HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/index.md

 # WCM Authoring Portlet

-The WCM Authoring Portlet provides a comprehensive management user interface for all artifacts managed by HCL DX web content manager.
+The Web Content Manager (WCM) Authoring Portlet provides a comprehensive management user interface for all artifacts managed by HCL DX WCM.

 ##  What is it For?